 1. Required Courses:

 a.
 Five half-courses in Russian language (including the first term), or five half-courses in another Slavic language (Ukrainian, Polish, or Czech; all five must be taken in the same language).
-Native speakers, or students with advanced language preparation, must still take at least one language course in the , and have the option of testing out of the other four courses, which they would take in literature instead.
+Native speakers, or students with advanced language preparation, must still take at least one language course in the department, and have the option of testing out of the other four courses, which they would take in literature instead.

 b.
 Three half-courses of tutorial (see item 2).

 c.
-One of the following survey courses: Culture and Belief 38, Aesthetic and Interpretive Understanding 60, Ethical Reasoning 28.
-The of courses that count for the survey requirement is the department website.
+One survey course: In 2016-2017 the following courses will count toward a survey requirement: Slavic 129, Slavic 145, Slavic 148, Slavic 151, Slavic 168, Slavic 170, Slavic 174a, Slavic 182, Slavic 185, Slavic 191, Slavic 193, Slavic 195, Slavic 197, Culture and Belief 38, Culture and Belief 42, and Societies of the World 52.
+The full list of courses that count for the survey requirement is listed on the department website.

 d.
 Two additional half-courses from the Slavic Department or in related areas.